The Forge Best Armor Recipes for Early, Mid, and Late Game

 โ€ข

-In The Forge on Robloxx, having the best weapon is only half the battle.
+In The Forge on Roblox, having the best weapon is only half the battle.
 Surviving high-level bosses and getting through dangerous zones like the Volcanic Depths requires good armor and leveraging the crafting system.
 Unlike static equipment in other RPGs, armor in The Forge is highly customizable, with stats and passive abilities determined by the specific ratios of ores you use during the smelting process.
-Our guide breaks down the best armor recipes for every stage of the game, helping you maximize your defense, health, and utility.
+Our guide breaks down the best armor recipes for every stage of the game, including new armor added in the Winter Update, helping you maximize your defense, health, and utility.

 How Armor Crafting Works in The Forge

-Crafting armor follows a mini-game process similar to weapons โ€“ involving smelting, pouring, and shaping.
+Crafting armor follows a mini-game process similar to weapon recipes โ€“ involving smelting, pouring, and shaping.
 The outcome depends on two main factors: the quantity of ore and the variety of ore.

 The amount of ore determines the armor class.
 Light armor requires the least amount of resources, while Heavy armor requires the most.
 Specifically, Heavy armor pieces like the Knight or Dark Knight sets often require upwards of 30 to 45 ores total to guarantee the highest tier of protection.